 Guilt occurs when a person believes that they have made a

-horrible mistake, or they feel that they made a serious error in judgment,
+horrible mistake, or they feel that they made a serious

 and now they feel really bad about what they did because they know how bad